-Prince Harry’s Shocking Pick For Baby’s Godfather Per ‘Radar Online’
+Prince Harry’s Shocking Pick For Baby’s Godfather, Per ‘Radar Online’

 — Clarence House (@ClarenceHouse) May 19, 2018

 The website revealed that 2,640 people were invited to watch the wedding from inside the Castle Grounds.
-Markle’s now-iconic dress was designed by Givenchy and her long veil represented all 53 Commonwealth Countries.
+Markle’s now-iconic dress was designed by Givenchy and her long veil represented all 53 Commonwealth countries.

 The couple will be celebrating their first anniversary with their new addition, a sweet way to cap off what has been an exciting first year of marriage for Meghan Markle and Prince Harry and a whirlwind relationship.